 We moved our data from MySQL to Heroku Postgres, which is awesome.
 It would be worth switching to Heroku just for their Postgres offering!
 Bill Curtis, Co-Founder & CTO, Smile.io

-The development team used an array of Heroku Add-ons, including Deploy Hooks, Librato, Rollbar, Heroku Redis, and SSL encryption.
+The development team used an array of Heroku Add-ons, including Deploy Hooks, Librato, Rollbar, and Heroku Redis.
 The ability to add such services with a simple click has been a huge time-saver for the team.
 In the past, if they needed to integrate a logging system or error tracker, they’d have to plan it into their sprint cycles and deal with any complexities that arose from adding third-party technologies to their code.
 With Heroku, they can opt-in with the click of a button, or try different services to see which they like best.

 The Heroku Add-ons marketplace is by far one of our favorite features.
 Heroku’s one-click app integrations have saved us weeks of development time.
 Bill Curtis, Co-Founder & CTO, Smile.io